dsdy120/safe-control-gym-copy/aer-course-project/README.md

 ## Overview

 This project implements an autonomous drone racing system that uses gate and obstacle positions from getting_started.yaml to plan and execute a collision-free trajectory.
-A 2D occupancy grid at z = 1.0m is constructed, with obstacles modeled as 0.5m exclusion zones and gates as straw-shaped aligned regions.
-An A* algorithm plans a path through the gates using Euclidean distance and 0.1m grid resolution.
-The path is smoothed with B-spline interpolation and converted into a sequence of full-state waypoints.
+A 2D occupancy grid at z = 1.0m is constructed, with obstacles modeled as 0.5m exclusion zones, accounting for location uncertainty, and gates as straw-shaped aligned regions.
+An A* algorithm plans a path through the gates using Euclidean distance as the heuristic and 0.1m grid resolution.
+The path is smoothed with B-spline interpolation and polynomial fit and converted into a sequence of full-state waypoints.
 The drone follows the planned path using precise control commands, and uses simple takeoff and landing commands to start and end the flight with the CrazyFlie.
 A feed-forward controller monitors position feedback via adjusting motion when deviation is detected.
 The system was validated in both simulation and real-world trials, demonstrating stable and accurate gate traversal.

 ## Project Structure